 Headings: These are texts that give a brief highlight of the theme or topic of a blog post within a web page.
 Headers are used for differentiating heading and subheadings in WordPress.
 There are six different types of headings h1, h2, h3, h4, h5, h6.

 Home Page: The homepage is also known as the index page.
-It refers to the first page of a website that loads when you visit the websites URL.
+It refers to the first page of a website that loads when you visit the website URL.
 It is the main page of the website through which you can navigate to other areas of the website.
 To make a page a homepage on WordPress, you can do so by creating a new page or using an existing one.

 To create a new page, click on pages, Add New, give it a name and design your page to your specification.
 Once you design the page to specifications.
 Navigate to Appearance >> Customize >> Home Page settings, choose static page then select the page you would like to make as your homepage.
 Once you select the page, click publish.

 Another way to create a WordPress Homepage is through the settings.
 Once you have created your page, navigate to Settings >> Readings, then under your homepage display select the page that you will like to make the homepage of the site and save changes.